djonn/NaNoGenMo2019-Emoji/README.md

 If the word exist in the dataset the matching emoji is inserted into the book, otherwise the word is ignored.

 Each line in the book has 20 emoji.

+To generate the book yourself run the following command:
+`node index.js`

 ## Definition of "word"